marvin-j97/ptree/README.md

 ```

 ## fromKeys
-Returns all values at the given paths.
+Returns all values at the given keys.

 ``` javascript
 const root = new ptree([ 1, 2, 3, 4, [ 5, 6, 7, [ 8, 9, 10, { a: 11, x: 12 }]]]);